Objectives

 sabc_suff_res = sabc(f_dist_suff, prior, obs;

-n_particles = 2000) # Number of samples to generate
+n_particles = 2000)

 ## Approximate posterior sample with 2000 particles: